Thursday, November 30, 2023

 Obaasan's Boots tells the story of one Japanese Canadian family's experience during World War II.
 After the bombing of Pearl Harbor by the Japanese in December of 1941, Canada moved quickly to declare any person of Japanese heritage as an "enemy alien" and to remove all of their rights to property, employment and to incarcerate them in internment or prison camps.

-Cousins Janis Bridger and Lara Jean Okihiro had heard bits and pieces of their family's story during World War II during family get-togethers, but the cousins never really asked questions about the past.
+Cousins Janis Bridger and Lara Jean Okihiro had heard bits and pieces of their family's life during World War II at family get-togethers, but the cousins never really asked questions about the past.
 When they did, they were told, "Shikata ga nai" or it cannot be helped.
 Bridger, now a teacher-librarian grew up on the West Coast, apart from her beloved grandparents who had moved away from the West Coast and lived in Toronto.
 When their grandmother, Hisa Okihiro passed away in 2019, they realized the opportunity to hear her story was lost and might be forgotten, so they set out together to uncover that story by sleuthing through family documents, photographs, archives and directories.
-What they found was a story of determination, resiliency, and courage in the face of discrimination, injustice, and fear.
+What they found was a story of determination, resiliency, and courage in the face of fear, discrimination, and injustice.

 Their research began with the discovery of Koichiro and Hisa's wedding guest book.
 With help from the New Westminster Museum and Archives, they searched censuses and city directories to map their family's past.
 It was a 1983 newspaper article by Koichiro in The Canada Times that shed light on their family's experiences during the Second World War.